 Theatre Arts classes are exciting and challenging for all students.
-Theatre classes offer a wide range of topics from theatre history and character analysis to stage lighting, theatre design, and management.
+Theatre classes offer a wide range of topics from theatre history and performance skills to stage lighting, theatre design, and management.
 For students with specific interests, Theatre Arts offers specialized training through a certificate program in the fields of acting, costuming, makeup, stagecraft, or stage management.
 All students are encouraged to participate in our productions as performers, backstage technicians, or as part of the front of house management team.
-Theatre Arts supports the Student Theatre Guild and offers original productions of student work.
-A large variety of productions are presented throughout the school year as part of the regular instructional program and during the summer by a nationally acclaimed preprofessional training program, Summer Repertory Theatre.
-Auditions for school year shows are generally held in the first 10 days of each semester.
-Participation in Summer Repertory Theatre is based on special auditions and interviews held in February and March of each year.
-Don’t miss the opportunity to participate in a program that will change the shape of your life.
+A dynamic season of productions and showcases are presented throughout each school year in our two state-of-the-art theatres.
+Auditions are generally held within the first 10 days of each semester; interviews for student designer and stage management positions are held in the late spring or early fall.
+In addition, experienced students have the opportunity to apply for participation in our nationally acclaimed preprofessional training program, Summer Repertory Theatre (see below).
+Don’t miss the chance to participate in a program that will change the shape of your life.

 For more information, contact James Newman at (707) 527-4221, or visit: https://theatrearts.santarosa.edu/; Burbank Auditorium room 138.